mjbdelacruz/FruityApp/README.md

 DATABASE_URL_WRITE="mysql://db_user:db_password@127.0.0.1:3306/fruityvice?serverVersion=5.7"

 // Configure mailer:

 // Specify sender and receiver email by changing MAILER_TO and MAILER_FROM.
-// Also specify MAILER_FROM's App password to MAILER_FROM_APP_PASSWORD
+// NOTE: Do not use your Gmail's password on MAILER_FROM_APP_PASSWORD as it won't work.
-// NOTE: Do not use your Gmail's password as it won't work.
-You can generate an App Password by following the steps here https://support.google.com/accounts/answer/185833
+// You can generate an App Password by following the steps here https://support.google.com/accounts/answer/185833

 MAILER_TO="testTo@gmail.com"
 MAILER_FROM="testFrom@gmail.com"